H3llKa1ser/IT-and-Security-101/Software Development Security/Rootkits.md

 # Rootkits

-### Malware whiuch maintains elevated privileges on a computer by being stealthy
+### Malware which maintains elevated privileges on a computer by being stealthy

 ### 4 types of rootkits: